 A key thing to remember about light is that it is usually made up of many different types (colors) of light at different wavelengths.
 The reading, therefore, is a result of the combined effects of all the wavelengths.
 A standard color can be referred to as color temperature, and is expressed in degrees Kelvin.
 The standard color temperature for calibration of most light meters is 2856 degrees Kelvin, which is more yellow than pure white.

 Different types of bulbs burn at different color temperatures.
 Sper Scientific meter readings will, therefore, vary with different light sources of the same intensity.
 This is why some lights seem “harsher” than others.
-See the chart to the left for suggested lighting levels for various applications.
+See the chart to the below for suggested lighting levels for various applications.

 Light Meter Units of Measure